peterprins/liteAjax/README.md

 		type: 'application/json' }, mycallback).load();
 ```

-Or you can use an anonymous function...
+Or you can use an anonymous function as the callback.

 ```JavaScript
 $ajax( { url: 'test.txt',